solcana/Flutter-app-capstone/README.md

 - User must login
 - After login, he is prompted to feed page with most recent logs of all users
 - Can go to my_logs, and access only his logs
-- Can go to destination page to view all categories
+- Can go to destination page to view all categories ()? keep??
 - As user clicks on any of the categories, redirected to page with his logs on that category
 - Once User creates new travel log, he is redirected to all his travel logs, in desc order
-- Current User can edit his own logs ONLY
+- Current User can edit and delete his own logs ONLY

 current crud